amcginlay/venafi-demos/demos/02-openshift-nginx-ingress-operator-cert-manager/README.md

 ```

 ## The OpenShift OperatorHub
-OperatorHub is a UI-based service catalogue for OpenShift and is the preferred way to extend its capabilities.
+OperatorHub is the web console interface that OpenShift administrators use to enable extended capabilities.

 The OperatorHub is available here https://your-console/operatorhub/all-namespaces